 Head to Japan’s Seven Hells in Beppu

-For a peek into Japan’s famous onsen hot spring culture, there’s nowhere quite as perfect as Beppu, blessed with the “Seven Hells” — seven hot springs of different varieties, colors, smells and mineral properties.
+For a deeper look into Japan’s onsen hot spring culture, there are few places as iconic as Beppu.
+The city is home to the famous “Seven Hells,” a collection of seven hot springs known for their different colors, aromas, appearances and mineral properties.

-In this private Myoban onsen tour, you’ll get a chance to soak in open-air hot springs surrounded by nature, learn about medicinal bath salts, and enjoy a jigokumushi pudding, a pudding made using the hot spring water.
+On this private Myoban onsen tour, you will soak in open-air hot springs surrounded by nature, learn about traditional medicinal bath salts and enjoy a jigokumushi pudding, a dessert made using hot spring water.

 Try another natural onsen in Kannawa, Beppu

-There are plenty of chances to relax in onsen around Beppu, and in this Kannawa onsen tour you’ll learn about this town’s history, choose between a dip in Hyotan Onsen or trying a steam onsen experience, and try out the steam cooking method for yourself.
+Beppu offers many opportunities to relax in onsen, and this Kannawa onsen tour introduces you to one of the area’s most soothing districts.
+Learn about the town’s history, choose between a soak at Hyotan Onsen or a steam onsen experience, and try out the traditional steam cooking method yourself.

 Spoil yourself with a one-night stay at Shizuoka Onsen

-If you want to make even more memories alongside your onsen relaxation, treat yourself to this one-night stay at Shizuoka onsen, in which you’ll also get to enjoy a traditional kaiseki multicourse meal (including a wasabi hot pot) and indoor and outdoor hot springs.
+If you want something extra to your onsen experience, treat yourself to a one-night stay at a Shizuoka onsen.
+Along with time to unwind in both indoor and outdoor hot springs, you will also enjoy a traditional kaiseki multicourse meal that includes a wasabi hot pot.

 Spend the night at Kaga Onsen

-Tempted to stay in another traditional inn while you’re in Ishikawa?
-This Kaga onsen stay also includes a seasonal kaiseki dinner, a private onsen bath in your room, a sake tasting and a gold leaf painting workshop, something that the Kanazawa region is famous for.
+Interested in staying at a traditional inn while visiting Ishikawa Prefecture?
+This Kaga onsen stay includes a seasonal kaiseki dinner, a private onsen bath in your room, a sake tasting and a gold leaf painting workshop, a craft the Kanazawa region is especially known for.

 3. Learn how to make a warming Japanese hot pot

-There’s nothing more satisfyingly seasonal than hot pot during winter in Japan, when friends often gather around a central dish and chat while enjoying meats and veggies soaked in a flavorful broth.
-So, how about learning how to make a Japanese hot pot for yourself?
+There’s nothing more perfectly seasonal than hot pot during winter in Japan.
+Friends often gather around a shared pot, chatting as meats and vegetables simmer in a rich, flavorful broth.
+Why not learn how to make a Japanese hot pot yourself?

 Stay on a traditional Japanese farm and learn to make hot pot

-This once-in-a-lifetime farm stay in Odate is run by an energetic farmer’s mother, a contagious energy that will make it a joy to make Kiritampo hot pot alongside her.
-Once you’ve eaten your handmade meal, relax in a hot spring bath and settle in for a good night’s sleep.
-The next morning, start your day with radio taiso morning exercises before enjoying breakfast.
+This memorable farm stay in Odate is hosted by an energetic farmer’s mother whose enthusiasm makes learning to prepare kiritampo hotpot a joy.
+After enjoying your handmade meal, relax in a hot spring bath and settle in for the night.
+In the morning, start the day with radio taiso exercises before sitting down for breakfast.

 Experience fine dining hot pot cuisine in Nagano

-Try an especially elegant version of Japanese hot pot in Karuizawa, Nagano, located in Restaurant Sofu, blessed with stunning forest views no matter the season.
-Begin with a glass of champagne and six small dishes before indulging in a luxurious sukiyaki hot pot, seasonal vegetables, udon or soba and mizugashi sweets.
+Enjoy an elegant take on Japanese hot pot in Karuizawa, Nagano at Restaurant Sofu, surrounded by stunning forest views year round.
+Begin with a glass of champagne and six small dishes, then savor a luxurious sukiyaki hot pot with seasonal vegetables, udon or soba and mizugashi sweets.

-We also have a selection of cozy hot pot cooking classes in Japan:
+We also offer a selection of cozy hot pot cooking classes across Japan:

-Other Japanese foods enjoyed during the winter include crab, fugu (puffer fish) and kabocha pumpkin — not to mention yuzu, which you’ll find flavoring everything from green tea to hot baths.
+Other Japanese foods commonly enjoyed during the winter include crab, fugu (puffer fish) and kabocha (pumpkin).
+Yuzu is also everywhere during this season, adding its fragrance to everything from green tea to hot baths.

 Find out more: 10 Warming Japanese Winter Foods To Try